|Park Description:|| |

 Among the many trails are:

 - The Beacon Hill Trail [0.8 mile; yellow] is one of the most scenic short hikes in the immediate area of Lake Minnewaska.
-It begins at Beacon Hill Carriageway, 0.7 mile from the Lake Minnewaska parking area.
-It can be combined with the Beacon Hill Carriageway and the Lake Minnewaska Carriageway for a two- or three-mile loop hike.
+It begins at the Beacon Hill Carriage Road, 0.7 mile from the Lake Minnewaska parking area.
+It can be combined with the Beacon Hill Carriage Road and the Lake Minnewaska Carriage Road for a two- or three-mile loop hike.

-- The Blueberry Run Trail [2.2 miles; blue] begins at the crest of Castle Point, where the Long Path [aqua] joins the Castle Point Carriageway, 3.2 miles from the Lake Minnewaska parking lot.
+- The Blueberry Run Trail [2.2 miles; blue] begins at the crest of Castle Point, where the Shawangunk Ridge Trail [SRT blue] joins the Castle Point Carriage Road, 3.2 miles from the Lake Minnewaska parking lot.

-- Castle Point Carriageway [4.3 miles; blue] is the highest within the Minnewaska State Park Preserve, skirting along the tops of the series of bluffs that define the western rim of the Palmaghatt Ravine, with lofty outward views.
+- Castle Point Carriage Road [4.3 miles; blue] is the highest within the Minnewaska State Park Preserve, skirting along the tops of the series of bluffs that define the western rim of the Palmaghatt Ravine, with lofty outward views.
 It is popular with mountain bicyclists.
-It begins from Lake Shore Drive on the west side of Lake Minnewaska, 0.4 mile from the parking area.
+It begins from Lake Minnewaska Carriage Road, on the west side of Lake Minnewaska, 0.4 mile from the parking area.

-- The Gertrude's Nose Trail [3.4 miles; red] begins on Millbrook Drive, at a point 2.1 miles from the parking area at Lake Minnewaska.
+- The Gertrude's Nose Trail [3.4 miles; red] begins on Millbrook Mountain Carriage Road, 2.1 miles from the parking area at Lake Minnewaska.

-- The Hamilton Point Carriageway [2.8 miles; yellow with black H] follows the northern rim of the Palmaghatt Ravine, an immense V-shaped ravine whose side walls consist of a double row of high, vertical cliffs.
+- The Hamilton Point Carriage Road [2.8 miles; yellow with black H] follows the northern rim of the Palmaghatt Ravine, an immense V-shaped ravine whose side walls consist of a double row of high, vertical cliffs.
 This is one of the most scenic routes between Lake Minnewaska and Lake Awosting.

-- Rather than taking a direct route across Minnewaska State Park Preserve, the Long Path [9.5 miles from Jenny Lane to Mud Pond; aqua] meanders through the park on a winding course, passing ridge-top viewpoints and waterfalls, and scrambling up and down rocky cliffs.
-Since it crosses many of the park's trails and carriageways, the Long Path can be combined with them to make a variety of loop hikes.
+- Rather than taking a direct route across Minnewaska State Park Preserve, the Shawangunk Ridge Trail [9.5 miles passing southwest from Jenny Lane to Mud Pond; SRT blue] meanders through the park on a winding course, passing ridge-top viewpoints and waterfalls, and scrambling up and down rocky cliffs.
+Co-aligned with the Jenny Lane Trail [blue] at the start, the SRT crosses many of the park's trails and carriage roads making it possible to plan a variety of loop hikes.
 The Jenny Lane parking area is a convenient place to begin a hike.

 - Jenny Lane parking area is an obscure dirt road which leads north from Route 44/55, 1.2 miles west of the entrance to Minnewaska State Preserve.
 [Google Maps: "Jenny Lane, Kerhonkson, NY"]